Positive representations over real closed fields: Introduction

 However, perhaps surprisingly, Weisman did not prove that Burger--Iozzi--Wien-hard's maximal representations or Fock--Goncharov's positive representations of fundamental groups of hyperbolic surfaces with cusps are extended geometrically finite.
 Here we remedy this.
-Weisman's EGF condition asks for the existence of a $\rho$-equivariant continuous transverse \emph{boundary extension} $\zeta\from \Vc \subset \Fc_\Theta \to \partial_\infty X$, together with a ``dynamics preserving'' condition informally requiring that the dynamical behavior of $\rho(\Gamma)$ on $\Vc$ extends to some open neighborhood in $\Fc_\Theta$ (see \Cref{s: Real case}).
-Here we prove that every positive representation $\rho$ into $G_{\Fb}$ admits a \emph{positive boundary extension}; namely, a pair of $(\Vc, \zeta)$ where $\Vc\subset \Fc_{\Theta,\Fb}$ is $\rho$-invariant, and $\zeta: \Vc\to \Sb^1$ is a $\rho$-equivariant continuous map under which any preimage of a cyclically ordered tuple is positive (see \Cref{def: Boundary Extension}).
+Weisman's EGF condition asks for the existence of a $\rho$-equivariant, continuous, transverse, surjective \emph{$\Theta$-boundary extension} $\zeta\from \Vc \subset \Fc_\Theta \to \partial_\infty X$, together with a ``dynamics preserving'' condition.
+Informally, this condition requires that the dynamical behavior of $\rho(\Gamma)$ on $\Vc$ extends to some open neighborhood in $\Fc_\Theta$ (see \Cref{s: Real case}).
+Here we prove that every positive representation $\rho$ into $G_{\Fb}$ admits a \emph{positive $\Theta$-boundary extension}; namely, a pair of $(\Vc, \zeta)$ where $\Vc\subset \Fc_{\Theta,\Fb}$ is $\rho$-invariant, and $\zeta\colon \Vc\to \Sb^1$ is a $\rho$-equivariant continuous map under which every preimage of a cyclically ordered tuple is positive (see \Cref{def: Boundary Extension}).